KRXQ: Sale to Western Cities and ratings success

-Country formats
+Country: 1992-1998

 On January 20, 1992 at midnight, after playing the song "Cristo Redentor" by Harvey Mandel, KZAP flipped to a country music format known as "Fresh Country 98.5".
 Shortly thereafter, the station changed its call letters to KNCI, for Nationwide Communications, Incorporated.
 As part of the format flip, all of the air staff except for the news director were dismissed, with shifts being filled by personalities from two other Nationwide-owned country outlets.
 The move gave KRAK-FM (Country 105) its first market competitor.
 A low-power FM station in Sacramento, KZHP-LP, brands itself as "KZAP" in a nod to the legacy of the original station; some of the original KZAP DJs are part of KZHP-LP.

 A year later, EZ Communications, which owned KRAK-FM, acquired KNCI-FM for $13 million.
 In February 1994, KNCI and KRAK-FM swapped frequencies, bringing the KRAK call sign to 98.5 FM.
 On January 17, 1997, the station shifted its focus to classic country as "Gold Country", differentiating itself from KNCI.
 The station's ratings were short of stellar.